How To Join Hospital Plans

-According to law, you may also be excluded for a period of up to 12 months from treatment for certain conditions.
+By law, there could be exclusion for a period of up to 12 months from treatment for certain conditions.
 So it’s better to join a basic hospital plan when you’re young and upgrade as needed over time to avoid such restrictions.

 When you’re ready to join a hospital plan, do careful research into what sort of cover you will be getting.
-Hospital expenses are not necessarily covered completely.
+There may not be complete cover for hospital expenses.
 Some schemes will pay up to 100% of the medical fund rate and others may even pay up to 200%.

 Some plans and schemes have regulations regarding organ transplants, cancer treatments, emergency services, medical appliances, dental surgery, artificial limbs and HIV/Aids treatments.
-Be sure to check the regulations thoroughly and find out what the overall limits are and what is and isn’t covered.
+Check the regulations thoroughly.
+Find out what the overall limits are and what you have cover for.

 Be sure to read the small print when choosing a plan.
-Find out if there is a designated service provider or network for the plan that you are interested in.
+Find out if there is a designated service provider or network for the plan that you like.

 Often utilizing the scheme’s network helps to reduce medical costs but it can also hinder your choice.
-For instance a designated service provider may be a state hospital and you may be unaware of that when signing up for the plan.
+For instance a designated service provider may be a state hospital.
+However, you may be unaware of that when signing up for the plan.

-Hospital plans do have certain limits, even when they claim to offer unlimited benefits and this should be taken into consideration too.
+Hospital plans do have certain limits.
+Even when they claim to offer unlimited benefits this should be taken into consideration.
 If a scheme has low hospital limits that may mean insufficient cover if a member and a couple of dependents are involved in the same accident.